astronomerhunter/pathfinding/README.md

   ### To Do:
   1. Make a "--demo" flag that a user can run immediatly upon cloning repo in order to get an idea for what this codebase can do
   1. Rename everything away from cities and toward nodes.
+1. Automated test cases so when building a feature we can tell what fails and what passes.